napframework/nap-docs/app/manual/01_gettingstarted.md

 If Napkin fails to load the project make sure to [build](@ref compile_run) the application (in `Release` mode) at least once before loading it.
 This ensures that the custom application module `naprotatingcube` is compiled for you.
 The editor can then load and inspect it.
 All other modules (render, audio etc.) are pre-compiled and should work out of the box.

-## Launch App {#configure_app_runner}
+## Launch App {#launch_app_napkin}

 The `AppRunner` allows you to start / stop the application you are working on.
 This is very useful when you are editing application content and frequently have to re-launch the application.

-In the app runner panel:

-- Click on the play button to start the app
+Click on the `play` button in the app runner panel to launch the app.

 ![](@ref content/gs_open_project.gif)